-&lt;sup>(2) During 2021 and 2022, the Company recognized an amount of Ps.
-(761) and (2,194), respectively, corresponding to favorable effects for deferred tax assets of the Company's subsidiaries, taking into account that there was certainty of recoverability of such deferred tax assets.
+(1) During 2022 the Company recognized an amount of Ps.
+(2,194) corresponding to favorable effects for deferred tax assets of the Company's subsidiaries, taking into account that there was certainty of recoverability of such deferred tax assets.
 In addition, in 2023 an effect of Ps.
-(409) of deferred tax assets was recognized, for which the company also has certainty of recoverability.
+(409) of deferred tax assets was recognized, for which the Company also has certainty of recoverability.